Whether it’s for charity, part of a corporate day out, or a booster for your college, golf tournaments can be great fun.

 Bring some soft squidgy foam balls. (the type you see in children’s soft play centers).
-At a particular hole and with just one driver start the challenge which is to hit the softball as far as possible.
+At a particular hole and with just one driver, start the challenge to hit the softball as far as possible.
 Run the event throughout the day.
 Mark every result with a flag with the name of the participant.
 A prize for the longest softball at the end of the day.
-You may want to introduce different awards for youngsters, ladies and seniors or have a special bonus for high handicappers.
+You may want to introduce different awards for youngsters, ladies, and seniors or have a special bonus for high handicappers.
 The variations are endless and all great fun.

 This idea is simple, but it is always popular.
-Give all right-handed golfers a left-handed driver and all left-handed golfers a right-handed driver.
+For example, give all right-handed golfers a left-handed driver and all left-handed golfers a right-handed driver.

 Whoever hits the ball furthest down the fairway wins.
-You can vary this by letting each player tee off with their favourite club and introduce the left hand/ right hand later.
-A prize for the best at the end of the day.
+You can vary this by letting each player tee off with their favorite club and introduce the left hand/ right hand later—a prize for the best at the end of the day.

 Further variations on this theme can be using different clubs to hit the shot.
-Make sure you take photos of the best shots, or of the worst ones if you think your audience has a good sense of humour.
+Make sure you take photos of the best shots or the worst ones if you think your audience has a good sense of humor.

 Fundraising opportunities at your fun golf tournament